Skip to content

 Eligibility

-Full-time, traditional student of any classification.
+Full-time, traditional students of any classification are eligible to participate in faculty-led programs.
+Please note, certain programs (ex.
+Spring Tour) may have classification restrictions.
 Graduating seniors are eligible for summer programs if travel dates do not coincide with commencement dates.
 GPA requirements vary depending on the individual program.

 Cost